François Truffaut: Day for Night

-The late 1970s and the last Doinel
+Final films

 The Man Who Loved Women (1977), a romantic drama, was a minor hit.

-Truffaut also appeared in Steven Spielberg's 1977 Close Encounters of the Third Kind as scientist Claude Lacombe.

-The Green Room (1978) starred Truffaut in the lead.
+Truffaut appeared in Steven Spielberg's Close Encounters of the Third Kind (1977) as scientist Claude Lacombe.
+He also starred in his own The Green Room (1978), based on Henry James's "The Altar of the Dead".
 It was a box-office flop, so he made Love on the Run (1979) starring Léaud and Jade as the final movie of the Doinel Cycle.

-The Last Metro

 One of Truffaut's final films gave him an international revival.
 The Last Metro (1980) garnered 12 César Award nominations and 10 wins, including Best Director.

-Final films and legacy

-Truffaut's last film was shot in black and white, giving his career a sense of having bookends.
-Confidentially Yours is Truffaut's tribute to his favourite director, Hitchcock.
-It deals with numerous Hitchcockian themes, such as private guilt versus public innocence, a woman investigating a murder, and anonymous locations.
+Truffaut's last film was black and white, making it a bookend to his career: Confidentially Yours (1981), Truffaut's homage to Hitchcock.
+It touches on numerous Hitchcockian themes such as private guilt vis-à-vis public innocence, a woman investigating a murder, and anonymous locations.

-A keen reader, Truffaut adapted many literary works, including two novels by Henri-Pierre Roché, Ray Bradbury's Fahrenheit 451, Henry James's "The Altar of the Dead", filmed as The Green Room, and several American detective novels.

-Truffaut's other films were from original screenplays, often co-written by the screenwriters Suzanne Schiffman or Jean Gruault.
-They featured diverse subjects, the sombre The Story of Adèle H. inspired by the life of the daughter of Victor Hugo, with Isabelle Adjani; Day for Night, shot at the Victorine Studios, depicting the ups and downs of filmmaking; and The Last Metro, set during the German occupation of France during World War II, a film rewarded by ten César Awards.

-Known as a lifelong cinephile, Truffaut once (according to the 1993 documentary film François Truffaut: Stolen Portraits) threw a hitchhiker out of his car after learning that he didn't like films.